TP Sudhindra

 TP Sudhindra (born 24 April 1984) is an Indian first-class cricketer.
-He is a right-arm medium pace bowler who bowls consistently at around 130 km/h and relies on accuracy, and bats left-handed.
-He is banned from taking part in any official cricket matches after being found guilty of spot-fixing in domestic matches.
-He played Ranji Trophy for Madhya Pradesh and represented Delhi Giants and Deccan Chargers in the Indian Cricket League (ICL) and the Indian Premier League (IPL) respectively.
+He is a right-arm medium pace bowler and bats left-handed.
+Sudhindra has been banned from taking part in any official cricket matches after being found guilty of spot-fixing in domestic matches.
+He played Ranji Trophy for Madhya Pradesh and represented Delhi Giants and Deccan Chargers in the Indian Cricket League (ICL) and the Indian Premier League (IPL), respectively.